run-llama/llama-hub/loader_hub/web/readability_web/README.md

-# Fully Rendered Webpage Loader
+# Readability Webpage Loader

 Extracting relevant information from a fully rendered web page.
 During the processing, it is always assumed that web pages used as data sources contain textual content.

 It is particularly effective for websites that use client-side rendering.

-1. Load the page and wait for it fully loaded. (playwright)
+1. Load the page and wait for it rendered. (playwright)
 2. Inject Readability.js to extract the main content.

 ## Usage